Cybersecurity

 There are several solutions that can achieve this.
 The most notable are unified threat management and a web application firewall.

-Unified threat management is a comprehensive solution that will include a lot of tech that you’re likely already familiar with.
-Antivirus; firewall; intrusion detection; spam filtering; content filtering; and in some cases, VPN support for encrypted communications.
+Unified threat management (UTM) is a comprehensive solution that will include a lot of tech that you’re likely already familiar with.
+Antivirus; firewall; intrusion detection; spam filtering; content filtering; and, in some cases, VPN support for encrypted communications.

-A web application firewall, or WAF, is similar, but focuses on data traveling between the end user and the cloud app they’re using.
+A web application firewall, or WAF, is similar, but focuses on data traveling between the end user and any cloud apps they’re using.
 Because so many businesses today store, handle, and access data in the cloud, WAFs have become important tools to supplement cybersecurity strategies.

 Endpoint Protection

-Just as WAFs are more significant in 2021 because of the increased use of cloud apps in organizations, endpoint protection is also important because of the modern prevalence of the Internet of Things (IoT), which has led to a substantial increase in the number of devices businesses have to protect.
+Just as WAFs are more significant today because of the increased use of cloud apps in organizations, endpoint protection is also important because of the modern prevalence of the Internet of Things (IoT), which has led to a substantial increase in the number of devices businesses have to protect and monitor on their network.

-Endpoints are everywhere in a modern business environment—smart TVs, mobile devices, printers, vending machines—you name it.
+Endpoints are everywhere in a modern business environment—smart TVs, mobile devices, printers, vending machines, you name it.
+Smart tech and operational tech are creating completely new branches of cybersecurity.

 In 2015, there were 15 billion Internet-connected IoT devices worldwide.
 In 2020, that figure had doubled to 30 billion—by 2025 it will be 75 billion.

 To manage these endpoints, businesses should utilize domain name system (DNS) protection.
-DNS is best thought of as a sort of “phonebook” for computers, which understands IP addresses rather than human language.
+DNS is best thought of as a sort of “phonebook” for computers, which logs IP addresses rather than phone numbers.

-Of course, not every “number”, or site in the phonebook is trustworthy and there are many malicious sites out there.
-DNS protection stops access to malicious sites, and can be extended to all devices under a network, meaning an employee browsing on their phone using your company network won’t accidentally let a cyberattacker into your business by visiting a dangerous website.
+Of course, not every “number” or site in the phonebook is trustworthy and there are many malicious sites out there.
+DNS protection stops access to malicious sites and can be extended to all devices under a network, meaning an employee browsing on their phone using your company network won’t accidentally let a threat actor into your network by visiting a dangerous website.

 Cisco has indicated that over 90% of attacks are done via DNS and only two-thirds of organizations monitor their DNS records.